-Once the decision has been prepared, it should be left open in Prose un-dated and not uploaded to PDAX, it should then be forwarded to the Assistant Head of Administration, via the Formalities Manager, for approval and signature.
+Once the decision has been prepared, it should be left open in Prose un-dated and not uploaded to PDAX, it should then be forwarded to the Assistant Head of Administration, via the Formalities Manager, for approval.
 If someone is substituting, they can sign the decision but should include the following words after their signature: “substituting as Assistant Head of Administration”.

 Once this has been done, the Formalities Examiner should add the electronic signature of the Assistant Head of Administration, or of the person substituting for them.
 The covering letter (DLCL - See Annex 11E - Decision cover letter) should be prepared and the decision dated.

 The covering letter and two copies of the decision are issued to the applicant/agent.
 The case should then be diarised for 6 weeks.

 When the diary has matured, the Formalities Examiner should check the DIS FUL register entry on COPS to see if a below the line entry has been made to indicate that an appeal has been lodged.
 If an appeal has not been lodged a “No appeal lodged” message should be created for the Formalities Manager for termination.
 Should an appeal have been lodged the application should be referred to Litigation Section by the Formalities Manager.
 They will assume responsibility for the application during the determination of the appeal.